 - Basic Algebra

 - Conversions of weights and measurements

 Candidates who applied for the ‘Graduate Strategic Analytics Consultant’ role will also need to complete an SHL Test.

-After passing the IBM IPAT test, you’ll be invited to an assessment center where you may need to retake the test under exam conditions and do a variety of exercises, including a presentation and group activities.
+After passing the IBM IPAT test, you’ll be invited to an assessment center for pre-employment assessments to do a variety of exercises, including a presentation and group activities.

 Applicants to Microsoft can expect a vigorous recruitment process since the company is committed to working with the brightest talent.
 The first step of the process is an online application.
 After passing this stage, you’ll be expected to complete up to 3 online tests (assessments).